 What is Hakomi?

-In Hakomi we create a safe, compassionate space where you can feel accepted and welcomed.
+In Hakomi we create a safe, compassionate space where you can feel welcome just as you are.

 How can Hakomi help me?